rajan-code/Online_Connect_4/README.md

   - view the public leaderboard and the friends leaderboard
   - add friends
   - see which of their friends are currently online
+  - Earn coins by winning online public games
+  - Spend coins in the store to unlock new features

 Installation requirements:
 pygame, numpy